2022 Classic Ride Guide Vol I

 The number one priority of Cycle Oregon is your safety.
 Therefore, here are a few rules we insist you follow:

-- Only bicycles propelled exclusively by human power are allowed to participate in a Cycle Oregon sponsored event.
-(In 2019, 10 ebikes will be participating in a pilot program.
+1. Only bicycles propelled by human power are allowed to participate in a Cycle Oregon sponsored event.
+(In 2022, up to ten e-bikes will be allowed to participate in a pilot program in Classic.
 These bikes must be approved prior to registering for the event.)

-- The Cycle Oregon course is open during posted hours.
+5. The Cycle Oregon course is open for designated hours.
 Course support vehicles and other support services are available only during course hours.
-Any cyclist(s) still on the course after hours will be offered a ride to camp; if you choose not to take it, you are on your own to get into camp and no course support services will be available for those who choose to stay out on the course after the course is closed.
+Any cyclist(s) still on the course after the designated closing time will be offered a ride to camp; if you choose not to take it you are on your own to get into camp and no course support services will be available for those who choose to stay out.

-- Never draft behind a vehicle.
-Pace lines are prohibited in areas of high vehicle or cyclist traffic, and are limited in size to a maximum of seven riders.
+9. Never draft behind a vehicle.
+Pace lines are prohibited in areas of high vehicle or cyclist traffic and are limited in size to a maximum of seven riders.
 Be especially careful at railroad tracks, cattle guards, and busy intersections.
 Course monitors and safety vehicles may be stationed in areas of special concern.

-- Cycle Oregon enjoys a reputation for leaving our campsites, lunch spots, rest stops and course spotless.
-Please dispose of all trash, recyclables and compostables in the appropriate places.
+12. Cycle Oregon enjoys a reputation for leaving our campsites, lunch spots, rest stops, and course spotless.
+Please dispose of all trash, recyclables, and compostables in the appropriate places.

 In extreme emergencies, family members can contact a rider by calling the Oregon State Police at 541-776-6111.
 Please ask them to send an urgent message to Cycle Oregon officials.
 Bear in mind that it may take up to 12 hours to locate a rider and relay a message.